SafeRL-Lab/Robust-Gymnasium/README.md

 <center style="color:#000000;text-decoration:underline"> </center>
  </div>

+### Reinforcement Learning against Uncertainty/Perturbation
-Reinforcement learning (RL) problems can be simply represented by the interaction loops between an agent and an environment.
+Reinforcement learning (RL) problems can be simply represented by the interaction loops between two modules --- an agent and an environment.
+The goal of the agent is to learn a policy that optimizes the long-term expected return obtained by interacting with the environment.
+While standard RL has been heavily investigated recently, its use can be significantly hampered in practice due to noise, malicious attacks, the sim-to-real gap, domain generalization requirements, or even combination of them.

+### The Framework of Robust Reinforcement Learning

 Two parts
 - environments (tasks)
 - Perturbations/disturbers

-A non-exhaustive list of prior robust reinforcement learning works can be found [here](https://roomy-oil-412.notion.site/Literature-review-robust-RL-22f85f11fdcb4b9c9bc2889c9fac5143).

 --------------